 Q: Is it possible to forgive someone who is not sorry?

 A: Yes, it is possible to forgive someone even if they are not sorry or have not apologized.
-Forgiveness is ultimately a decision you make for yourself, regardless of the other person's actions or attitudes.
-It is about releasing your own pain and freeing yourself from the negative emotions that are holding you back.
+Because of that, forgiveness is ultimately a decision you make for yourself, regardless of the other person's actions or attitudes.
+It is about releasing your own pain and freeing yourself from the negative emotions that are holding you back That's the whole idea..

 Q: How long does it take to forgive someone?